40 Years of Quality Fruit & Memorable Experiences

 Blackberry season is May and June.
 We have four varieties, that ripen at different times over that two month period.
 The plants are tied up on trellis wires, with grass walkways between, for ease of picking.

 Because of the threat of killing freezes, most of our summer vegetables can not be planted until early April, which results in harvest being mostly in June and July.
 The exception is our onion crop, which we normally start digging by the end of April or early May.
 We try to have a good assortment of vegetables each year.

-We do not grow fall and winter vegetables.
+We do not usually grow fall and winter vegetables.

 * * * * * *

 Looking for something else to do while you are in Fredericksburg?

 For other activities in the area, click on the link to the Fredericksburg Chamber of Commerce below.